-The FW-HTF program recognizes the critical role that lifelong learning, education, and training will play in the future of jobs and work.
-The program welcomes innovative research projects addressing fundamental advances in the science of learning in work contexts, and exploration of new modalities of education and training.
-Partnerships between educational institutions and employers are encouraged.
+The FW-HTF program recognizes the critical role that lifelong learning, adult learning, and training will play in the future of jobs and work.
+The program welcomes innovative research projects addressing fundamental advances in the science of learning in work contexts, and exploration of new modalities of adult learning and training.
+Partnerships between educational institutions and employers for the purpose of testing research hypotheses in the work environment or getting feedback on research directions are encouraged.
 The Intellectual Merit of these elements should be clearly described in the Project Description.

 Questions about the suitability of specific projects may be addressed to a FW-HTF Program Director.
-Prospective PIs are encouraged to discuss potential proposal ideas with a FW-HTF Program Director before submission.
+Prospective Pls are encouraged to discuss potential proposal ideas with a FW-HTF Program Director before submission.